-Public prosecutors may order detainees held as long as 21 days without charge and this can be extended by court order.
+Public prosecutors may order detainees held as long as 30 days without charge and this can be extended by court order.
 Judges may not grant an extension of more than 30 days of detention without charge; however, with charge, they may renew 30-day extensions indefinitely.
 As a result, pretrial detention sometimes exceeded the maximum sentence for the crime charged.
 Public prosecutors may hold suspects in terrorism-related cases without charge for six months.
 Once authorities charge a suspect with terrorism, the Federal Supreme Court may extend the detention indefinitely.
 The counterterrorism law provides the legal framework for establishing rehabilitation centers called the Munassaha program, which aims to reform persons deemed to pose a terrorist threat or those convicted of terrorist offenses by using psychosocial attitude adjustment.
 The counterterrorism law stipulates that program administrators provide reports on the convicts’ status every three months and that the public prosecution submit a final opinion on the outcome of rehabilitation to inform the court’s decision on whether to release the individual.
 Diplomatic sources reported detentions of more than two years without charges for crimes not related to state security.

 Authorities may temporarily release detainees who deposit money, a passport, or an unsecured personal promissory statement signed by a third party.
-In November 2018 Dubai authorities announced that a pilot program to use electronic travel bans in lieu of confiscating the passports of defendants released on bail was expanded to all Dubai police stations.
-However, law enforcement officials still routinely held detainees’ passports until sentencing.
+Abu Dhabi and Dubai utilize an electronic travel ban system, which allows authorities to prevent individuals involved in pending legal proceedings from departing the country without physically confiscating their passport.
+Nonetheless, law enforcement officials routinely held detainees’ passports until sentencing.
 Authorities may deny pretrial release to defendants in cases involving loss of life, including involuntary manslaughter.
 Authorities released some prisoners detained on charges related to a person’s death after the prisoners completed diya (blood money) payments.
-Once an accused is found guilty of death under criminal procedure, judges may grant diya payments as compensation to the victim’s family in an amount determined to be in accordance with sharia.
-In July an Abu Dhabi court upheld a lower court’s ruling awarding a 200,000 UAE Dirham ($54,447) diya payment to the family of an Indian citizen who died after an adverse drug reaction while seeking care at a Sharjah medical clinic.
+Once an accused is found guilty of causing a death under criminal procedure, judges may grant diya payments as compensation to the victim’s family in an amount determined to be in accordance with sharia.
+For example, in September a Sharjah court awarded 200,000 dirhams (AED) ($54,400) to the family of an Indian citizen who died after an adverse drug reaction while seeking care at a Sharjah medical clinic.

 A defendant is entitled to an attorney after authorities complete their investigation.
 Authorities sometimes questioned the accused for weeks without permitting access to an attorney.
 The government may provide counsel at its discretion to indigent defendants charged with felonies punishable by provisional imprisonment.
 The law requires the government to provide counsel in cases in which indigent defendants face punishments of life imprisonment or the death penalty.